Logo

 Best practices for traders:

-• Use established platforms;
+• Use established platforms with clear operational processes;

-• Complete identity verification where required;
+• Complete identity verification when required;

 Final Perspective